 For several years, the Air Station has utilized the jet fuel recovered at petroleum release sites as supplemental boiler fuel at the Air Station's Central Heating Plant, saving the Air Station approximately \$100,000 per year in avoided boiler fuel purchases and waste disposal costs.
-In 2002, the Air Station also began to take advantage of the physical characteristics of the recovered fuel to allow the full use of another resource, used oil.
+In 2003, the Air Station began to take advantage of the physical characteristics of the recovered fuel to allow the full use of another resource, used oil.

-Through the combined efforts of the Environmental Affairs Office.
-Facilities Development Office, Facilities Maintenance Department, and the Fuels Division, the Air Station developed and constructed a used oil blending facility that allows the recovered fuel's low sulfur and ash content to offset the high sulfur and ash content that might otherwise prohibit the use of the used oil as fuel.
+Through the combined efforts of the Environmental Affairs Office, Facilities Development Office, Facilities Maintenance

+Department, and the Fuels Division, the Air Station developed and constructed a used oil blending facility that allows the recovered fuel's low sulfur and ash content to offset the high sulfur and ash content that might otherwise prohibit the use of the used oil as fuel.
 At the same time, the used oil's high flash point offsets the relatively low flashpoint that sometimes prevents the use of the recovered fuel.

-By taking advantage of the complimentary properties of what would otherwise be two waste streams, the Air Station has created a valuable resource that will eliminate over \$200,000 annually in virgin fuel acquisition costs.
+Operational startup of the blending facility in 2003 allows the Air Station to take advantage of the complimentary properties of what would otherwise be two waste streams.
+The Air Station has created a valuable resource that will eliminate over \$200,000 annually in virgin fuel acquisition costs.